-- PopulationAge, Gender, Tertiary Educ Level whose parents have no tertiary education is the number of tertiary-educated individuals of a given age group and gender who have no parent with a tertiary education. - PopulationAge, Gender, Tertiary Educ Level is the total number of individuals of the same age group and gender with a tertiary education.
+Where $Population{Age,Gender,TertiaryEducLevel whose parents have no tertiary education}$ is the number of tertiary-educated individuals of a given age group and gender who have no parent with a tertiary education.

+Population{Age,Gender,TertiaryEducLevel} is the total number of individuals of the same age group and gender with a tertiary education.

-These indicators can be calculated for different age groups, genders, parents' immigration status (native-born parents versus foreign-born parents).
-The source for the data is the Survey of Adult Skills (OECD, 2012).
+These indicators can be calculated for different age groups, gender and parents' immigration status (native-born parents versus foreign-born parents).
+Data are based on the Survey of Adult Skills (Programme for the International Assessment of Adult Competencies, PIAAC).

-- As the share of adults with a high level of education increases, fewer young adults will show upward educational mobility. - In some countries, limited upward mobility can be explained by the fact that upper secondary and post-secondary non-tertiary education plays a relatively important role in providing well-recognised labour-market qualifications. - The analysis aggregates the levels of educational attainment considered (below upper secondary education, upper secondary or post-secondary non-tertiary education and tertiary education) so it does not reflect mobility within these levels, which does occur to a large extent in some countries. - For some of these data, the resulting sample can be small resulting in larger-than-usual standard errors.
+- As the share of adults with a high level of education increases, fewer young adults will show upward educational mobility. - In some countries, limited upward mobility can be explained by the fact that upper secondary or post-secondary non-tertiary education plays a relatively important role in providing well-recognised labour-market qualifications. - The analysis aggregates the levels of educational attainment considered (below upper secondary education, upper secondary or post-secondary non-tertiary education and tertiary education) so it does not reflect mobility within these levels, which does occur to a large extent in some countries. - For some of these data, the resulting sample can be small resulting in larger-thanusual standard errors.
 Caution should be used when interpreting the results.